 Under normal circumstances, the Detroit League would be hosting candidate forums, town halls, and educational events as a way to introduce political candidates and educate voters on issues relative to the community and country.
 But these are not normal times.
-So for the immediate future, we will continue to fulfill our obligations by posting digital information (virtual candidate forums, informational videos, and videoclips from candidates running for office).
-See below for links to virtual presentations and events as well as informational videos regarding the Census, the Citizens Redistricting Commission, and Michigan’s new voting laws.
+So for the immediate future, we will continue to fulfill our obligations by posting digital information (virtual presentations and informational/educational videos, online candidate forums, etc.).
+See below for links and information about upcoming virtual events as well as informational videos regarding the Census, the Citizens Redistricting Commission, and Michigan’s new voting laws.

 LWV of Michigan Biennial Convention (May 21-22, 2021)